 At the outset of his investigation, Detective RD met with OSI agents and received a copy of CAO's statement.
-He requested the physical evidence (the bedding) from OSI, but OSI declined to release it.\ Detective RD did not re-interview CAO.
+He requested the physical evidence (the bedding) from OSI, but OSI declined to release it.2 provide him the appellant's contact information.
+OSI did not.
+Instead, Detective RD received the appellant's telephone number from the appellant's first sergeant.

+Detective RD did not re-interview CAO.
 His first and only investigative activity was to interview the appellant.
-To facilitate the interview, Detective RD asked OSI to provide him the appellant's contact information.
-OSI did not.
+To facilitate the interview, Detective RD asked OSI to

-&lt;sup>\ The Air Force Office of Special Investigations' declination was based on the staff judge advocate's recommendation that they retain the evidence because the Air Force was attempting to obtain jurisdiction from local authorities.
+2 The Air Force Office of Special Investigations' declination was based on the staff judge advocate's recommendation that they retain the evidence because the Air Force was attempting to obtain jurisdiction from local authorities.